dequelabs/axe-core/doc/API.md

 The `target` array demonstrates how we specify the selectors when the node specified is inside of an `iframe` or `frame`.
 The first element in the `target` array - `target[0]` - specifies the selector to the `iframe` that contains the button.
 The second element in the `target` array - `target[1]` -  specifies the selector to the actual button, but starting from inside the iframe selected in `target[0]`.

-Each subsequent entry in the violations array has the same format, but will detail the different rules that were run that generated accessibility violations as part of this call to `axe.a11yCheck()`.
+Each subsequent entry in the violations array has the same format, but will detail the different rules that were run that generated accessibility violations as part of this call to `axe.run()`.

 #### Example 3